-The Shopify GitHub integration lets you associate a GitHub account with your Shopify login, and then connect Git repositories to themes in your Shopify admin.
-This connection helps you to make and track changes to theme code.
+The Shopify GitHub integration lets you connect a GitHub account or organization with a Shopify login.
+This connection helps you to make and track changes to online store theme code.
 It also helps you to collaborate with other developers and share progress in real time.

 The Shopify GitHub integration includes the following features:

 - Automatically pull and push theme code from any organization or repository associated with your GitHub account

 - Connect one or more branches from a repository to easily develop and test new theme features or campaigns